-Bus 444 connects the town of Dobbiaco/Toblach in Alta Pusteria/Pustertal to Rifugio Auronzo.
-It usually runs between mid -June and early October.
+Bus 444 connects the town of Dobbiaco/Toblach in Alta Pusteria/HochPustertal to Rifugio Auronzo.
+It usually runs between mid June and early October.

-There are 14 connections a day (up to three connections an hour) in high season (July 10 – September 10), starting at 7:45 am from Dobbiaco/Toblach.
+There are 14 connections per day in high season (July 10 – September 10), starting at 7:45 am from Dobbiaco/Toblach.
 The last return bus from Rifugio Auronzo leaves at 5:45 pm.

 The bus ride between Dobbiaco/Toblach and Rifugio Auronzo takes about 50 minutes and costs 16 EUR/person round trip.

-If you’re visiting in high season (July 10 – September 10), Bus 444 needs to be booked and paid online in advance on the tre-cime.bz/ticket website.
+If you’re visiting between July 10th and September 10th, Bus 444 needs to be booked and paid online in advance on the tre-cime.bz/ticket website.
 Unsold tickets can be purchased at the Toblach bus and train station.